JonasGroeger/amos-ss15-proj4/README.md

     Ü -> \u00dc
     ß -> \u00df

 # Running the Tests
 If you want to run the tests using for example `./gradlew test`.

+# Adding the license to new files
+We need to have our license at the start of every file.
+This can be done manually or automatically.

+## Automatically (recommended)
+The gradle plugin we use (`com.github.hierynomus.license`) introduces two tasks:

+    1. license : Checks for header consistency.
+    2. licenseFormat : Applies the header (`LICENSE.header`) in files missing it

+*Yes, there are more than two tasks introduced (6 to be precise).
+The ones that additionally include the `Main` or `Test` part in their name.
+These however just cover the respective source set and not all source sets.
+Thus, you most probably do not need them.*

+## Manually
+Take the license from one of the existing files and copy-paste it over to the new file.
+Make sure that there is no newline between the license and the `package ...` part.